phoughton/scraping/README.md

 ## Instructions

-First clone this repo, then `cd scraping` and run:
+First clone this repo.
+Then create and activate your python env from the requirements.txt (https://docs.python.org/3/library/venv.html), then `cd scraping` and run:
 ```
 scrapy runspider medspider/spiders/medicalSpider.py -o medical_company_data.json
 ```